vic-ma/howtodismantle.github.io/_posts/2025-10-18-Hub-Flows-V-Condense,-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.md

 ![image](/assets/2025-10-18/020.png)

-### Create the data source for the aggregate data Hub list

-Next, in our Hub Flow, we add a data source to access this table:
+Next, in our Hub Flow project, we add a data source for this Hub list, so that we can write to it later on:

 ![image](/assets/2025-10-18/022.png)